How Long Does A Hookah Last?

 With charcoal, the two main options for styles are the “quick lighting” charcoal and the “natural” charcoal.
 Quick lighting charcoal contains an accelerant that allows you to light the coals with a normal flame lighter while natural coals require the use of a charcoal burner to light.

-“Quick light” charcoal tend to be lower in heat and ash more quickly than the natural charcoal options.
+“Quick light” charcoal tends to be lower in heat and ash more quickly than the natural charcoal options.
 This means that the quick light charcoal will put a lower amount of heat on your bowl but also end up burning out more quickly.

-“Natural” charcoals are typically made of compressed coconut shell but can also be made of compressed wood.
+“Natural” charcoals are typically made of compressed coconut shells but can also be made of compressed wood.
 Broadly speaking, these natural charcoals put out a higher amount of heat than their quick light counterparts.
 They also do not ash as quickly, so the charcoal itself will end up lasting a little longer.

 The type of charcoal that you decide on, whether it be quick light or natural, will definitely have an impact on how long your session lasts.
 That being said, the amount of charcoal you use on the bowl, where you place them, and how often you change them will also affect your session.